texta-tk/texta-tk.github.io/source/gui.rst

 Embedding
 ++++++++++

-Embeddings are basically words converted into numerical data (into vectors) that are more understandable and usable for the machine than plain strings (words).
+:ref:`Embeddings <embedding_concept>` are basically words converted into numerical data (into vectors) that are more understandable and usable for the machine than plain strings (words).
 With these vectors created, we can compare words and find similar ones.
 We need embeddings to create, for example, :ref:`lexicons <lexicons>`.
 Texta Toolkit uses word2vec embeddings with `collocation detection <https://radimrehurek.com/gensim/models/phrases.html>`_.
 It means that the vectors are created on words and phrases.
 Phrases are chosen with collocation detection which finds often together occuring words and marks them as phrases.

 We can create a new embedding by clicking on the '+ CREATE' button in the bottom-left.
 Then we must choose the name for the new embedding (*Description*).
 If we leave *Query* empty, it will take all data in the active project as a input.
 We can also use saved searches as our desired input.
 Then we must choose the fields the embedding learns from.
 Embedding needs textual data, so we have to choose fields with text or lemmatized text in it.
 One field is also enough.
 Usually lemmatized texts are preferred, especially with morphologically complex languages, because it increases the frequency of some words (*eaten*, *eats* and *ate* will change to it's lemma *eat*).